Turks Gut, Newfoundland and Labrador

 Websites to Help With Your Genealogy Research ...

-When we do our genealogical research, we first visit the websites from Cyndi's List, FamilySearch, the CanadaGenWeb Project or Genealogy Trails.
-These websites offer the information directly or else point to where you can find it.
+When we do our genealogical research, we first turn to the websites from Cyndi's List, FamilySearch, the CanadaGenWeb Project or Genealogy Trails.
+These professional and volunteer websites offer the information directly or else point to where you can find it.
 Their information is open to all and free to view - although they might link to other websites which do charge.

 To help you get started, the following links will take you to the pages that are relevant to Turks Gut: